-Climate was centre stage during the quarter as the United Nation's annual Climate Change Conference (COP27) was hosted in Egypt.
-Positively, the conference concluded with the announcement of a 'Loss and Damage Fund', to assist nations most vulnerable to climate change.
+Climate was centre stage during the guarter as the United Nation's annual Climate Change Conference (COP27) was hosted in Egypt.
+Positively, the conference concluded with the announcement of a 'Loss and Damage Fund', to assist nation's most vulnerable to climate change.
 The United Nations Biodiversity Conference (COP15) also had positive outcomes.
 After more than 4 years of negotiations governments (remarkably not the U.S.) the Kunming-Montreal Global Biodiversity Framework was signed.
 Within the agreement are four long term 2050 goals supported by 23 global 2030 targets; this includes the 30 by 30 target which aims to protect 30% of the planet for nature by the end of the decade, restore 30% of the planet's degraded terrestrial, inland water, coastal and marine ecosystems and reform \$500bn of environmentally damaging subsidies.
 It wasn't all positive however, with States in the U.S. divided on the regulation of climate change and ESG investing.

 During the quarter, we also saw the European Commission announce new rules around packaging and waste.
 Assuming the draft legislation is passed, companies need to be able to meet these rules by 1 Jan 2030 (for example, minimum percentage of recycled content and "by 2030 all packaging must be recyclable").
-This applies to companies selling into Europe, for example, Pepsi, Nestle and L'Oreal.
+This applies to all companies selling products into European markets, for example, Pepsi and Nestle.